elicz/MOT20/README.md

 ## Reference
 For referencing this work please use the following citation:
-> Tracking subjects and detecting relationships in crowded videos
-*Petr ELIAS, Matus MACKO, Jan SEDMIDUBSKY, Pavel ZEZULA*
-Under review process, full BIB info will be added later
+> Under review process, will be added later

 ## Bibliography
 \[1\] Bewley, A., Ge, Z., Ott, L., Ramos, F.T., Upcroft, B.: Simple online and realtime tracking.
 In: 2016 IEEE In-ternational Conference on Image Processing, ICIP 2016, Phoenix, AZ, USA, September  25-28, 2016, pp. 3464–3468.
 IEEE (2016)